BLACK DRESS Exhibition Dedicated to Contemporary Black Fashion Designers on View Through April 26

 The exhibition is co-curated by Jones and pioneering art dealer and exhibition developer Paula Coleman.

 In conjunction with the exhibition, a panel discussion on the contributions of black designers will be held on March 5 from 6–8 PM in Room 213 at Pratt’s Manhattan campus at 144 West 14th Street.
-Panelists include Michaela Angela Davis, a former executive fashion, beauty and culture editor at Essence, founding fashion director at Vibe, and advocate for women's and human rights causes; Constance White, who penned the book Style Noir and has been editor in chief at Essence, fashion editor at Elle, and style director at eBay; Harriette Cole, author and former editor of Ebony, Essence, and Uptown magazines; Elaine Welteroth, beauty and health director at Teen Vogue; and Pratt Institute Fashion professor Adrienne Jones.
-Fashion guru Walter Greene, fashion editorial director of Profiles98 and consultant to Black Dress, will moderate.
+Panelists include Michaela Angela Davis, former executive editor at Essence; Julee Wilson, style and beauty editor at Huffington Post/Black Voices; Harriette Cole, former editor of Ebony, Essence, and Uptown magazines; Elaine Welteroth, beauty and health director at Teen Vogue; and Pratt Institute Fashion professor Adrienne Jones.
+Walter Greene, fashion editorial director of Profiles98 and a consultant to Black Dress, will moderate.

 Mannequins for the exhibition were generously donated by PATINA-V and Saks Fifth Avenue.